Manual ownCloud Upgrade

 Strong Permissions

-• Check that chmod with 0640 for .htaccess and .user.ini files has been applied.
+• Check that chmod with 0640 for .htaccess and .user.ini files has been applied, if you have made changes to the files.

 Disable Maintenance Mode